Dennis Eagle: The Dennis Specialist Vehicles Era (1972—1991)

-Expansion and split from Dennis Group
+In 1991, Dennis Eagle's environmental vehicles represented around a third of Hestair's entire Vehicle Division.
+Shelvoke & Drewry was announced for sale in 1989 by their owner Krug International, and after struggling to find a buyer, they underwent a management buyout in 1990.
+Despite this, S&D went into receivership in 1991 and the assets were purchased by Dennis Eagle.
+About 70 Shelvoke staff were made redundant.
+Dennis Eagle claimed the extra business would add about £2.5 million to turnover.
+The order book was closed, and no new Shelvoke designs were made.
+The Letchworth factory closed after the remaining orders were filled..
+Parts and maintenance were provided by Dennis Eagle for existing S&D vehicles.

-In 1991, with Dennis Eagles environmental vehicles now representing around one-third of Hestair's Vehicle Division.
-Following a management buyout in 1990, Shelvoke & Drewry assets where purchased by Dennis Eagle and they subsequently shut down after honoring their remaining order book.
+The Private Equity Era (1999—2007)

-Following ever increasing changes to Dennis Eagles parent company (from Hestair Group, to Trinity Holdings, to Dennis Group, to Mayflower Corporation) Dennis Eagle was sold in July 1999 to NatWest Equity Partners after 90 years alongside the other branches of the Dennis Group.
-The sale included the Blackpool cab production plant, which would still provide cabs for Dennis Fire vehicles built at Guildford until their quiet demise in 2007.
+In July 1999, following ever increasing changes to Dennis Eagle's parent company (from Hestair Group/Dennis Specialist Vehicles, to Trinity Holdings, to Dennis Group, to Mayflower Corporation) Dennis Eagle was sold into NatWest Equity Partners after 90 years alongside the other branches of the Dennis Group.
+The sale included the Blackpool cab production plant, which would still provide cabs for Dennis Fire vehicles.
 The new influx of cash from the sale allowed for greater engineering towards the new Phoenix 2 body, which landed in 2001.

-In January 2004, Dennis Eagle was purchased by ABN Amro.
+In January 2004, Dennis Eagle was purchased by ABN Amro for £51m.
+Dennis Eagle sold approximately 600 vehicles per year and surpassed 1000 new Elite 2 vehicle registrations since its launch in 2003.